AaltoSciComp/python-for-scicomp/content/data-formats.rst

        - Ease of use: Great
    - Array data:
        - Speed: Bad
-       - Ease of use: Good
+       - Ease of use: Ok for one or two dimensional data.
+Bad for anything higher.
    - **Best use cases:** Sharing data.
 Small data.
 Data that needs to be human-readable.

 CSV is by far the most popular file format, as it is human-readable and easily shareable.